Here, you will find an overview of the anatomy of the gluteus minimus muscle and links to related posts.

-It has two distinct heads.
-A thick head originates more anteriorly on the ilium and inserts closer to the joint capsule on the greater trochanter.
-It is stronger and better positioned to internally rotate the hip joint.
+- A thick head originates more anteriorly on the ilium.
+This head inserts closer to the joint capsule on the greater trochanter.
+Consequently, it is stronger and better positioned to internally rotate the hip joint.

-Origin – lateral, inferior surface of the ilium between the anterior and inferior gluteal lines.
+- lateral, inferior surface of the ilium between the anterior and inferior gluteal lines.

-Insertion – anterior border of the greater trochanter and may insert into the lateral hip joint capsule.
+- anterior border of the greater trochanter and may insert into the lateral hip joint capsule.

 In this translucent view, you can see how gluteus maximus and gluteus medius overlay gluteus minimus, piriformis, and deep rotators.

 Piriformis and gluteus maximus trap the os coxae between the femur and sacrum.
 Piriformis twists the sacrum posteriorly from its anterior attachment on the sacrum.

 - The posterior belly of the gluteus minimus attaches to the superior aspect of the anterior greater trochanter making it a more effective internal rotator than medius.
-The anterior belly of the gluteus minimus attaches to the anterior greater trochanter very close to (or on) the joint capsule giving it better leverage for internal rotation and stabilizing flexion, especially when the hip is flexed, as when seated or running.
+The anterior belly of the gluteus minimus attaches to the anterior greater trochanter very close to (or on) the joint capsule.
+This attachment gives it better leverage for internal rotation and stabilizing flexion.
+Also, it makes it more active when the hip is flexed, as when seated or running.

 The Gluteus Quartus or Gluteus Scansorius is described in a small amount of literature but, according to one study, exists in over 40% of the population.
 It is described as originating somewhere along the anterior iliac spine and inserts on the trochanter somewhere between the gluteus minimus tendon and the joint capsule of the hip.
-It is positioned to adduct, flex and internally rotate the hip joint.
+It is positioned to adduct, flex, and internally rotate the hip joint.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
-He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written materials and instructed classes since the mid-90s.
+This includes anatomy, trigger points, cranial, and neuromuscular.